Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Kinetic Proofreading in the ribosome

-As the driving force rises, the binding and activation pathway begins to dominate, and the error rate decreases until the activation transition becomes effectively irreversible.
+As the driving force rises, the binding and activation pathway (black curve in Fig.~\ref{fig:energylandscape}B) begins to dominate, and the error rate decreases until the hydrolysis transition becomes effectively irreversible.
 The only splitting probabilities in Eq.~\ref{eq:f_reversible},~\ref{eq:N_reversible} that depend on the driving force are $p_{hc},p_{hw}$.
-The transition to the irreversible system occurs when $p_{bw}p_{hw} > p_{urw}$, or equivalently $\epsilon_\text{drive} > \epsilon_\text{act} -\epsilon_\text{bind}+\Delta_1 + \log(k_{ur}/k_r)$.
+The transition to the irreversible system occurs when $p_{bw}p_{hw} > p_{urw}$, or equivalently when $\epsilon_\text{drive} > E_\text{h}^\ddagger -E_\text{2}^\ddagger+\Delta_1$.
 At that point, the error rate reaches the value given in Eq.~\ref{eq:f_smallh} for the irreversible system, and further driving does not improve the accuracy.
-If the driving force becomes much higher, the rapid activation transition prohibits the system from sensing the difference in binding energy $\Delta_1$ and it again approaches the limit in Eq.~\ref{eq:fidelity_nobind} where the only discriminating step is release from the activated state.
-The transition to this increased error rate occurs when $k_h^0 + \alpha > k_{u1}$ or equivalently when $\epsilon_\text{drive} > \epsilon_\text{act}-\epsilon_\text{bind} + \log (k_b/k_r)$.
+If the driving force becomes much higher, the rapid hydrolysis transition prevents the system from sensing the difference in binding energy $\Delta_1$ and it again approaches the limit in Eq.~\ref{eq:fidelity_nobind} where the only discriminating step is release from the hydrolyzed state.
+The transition to this increased error rate occurs when $k_h^0 + \alpha > k_{u1}$ or equivalently when $\epsilon_\text{drive} > E_\text{h}^\ddagger -E_\text{b}^\ddagger$.

 In the reversible model, the energetic cost for elongating the peptide by one amino acid can be expressed as $E^* = \left<N\right> \epsilon_\text{drive}$: the product of the thermodynamic driving force for each activation cycle and the number of such cycles required per elongation event.
 The tradeoff between futile cycles and accuracy is evident in Fig.~\ref{fig:driveactivation_cost}b.
-Approaching closer to the minimal possible error rate requires a higher energy for the activated state ($\epsilon_\text{act}$), which in turn raises the release rate and the number of futile cycles, as well as the concomitant energy cost.
+Approaching closer to the minimal possible error rate requires a lower barrier $E_2^\ddagger$, which in turn enables more frequent release events, thereby raising the number of futile cycles and the energy cost.